clj-pdf/clj-pdf/README.md

 The font system for `.setFont` is different than that used in the rest of `clj-pdf`.
 Enabling `:register-system-fonts? true` in the document metadata will also register system fonts for use with `.setFont`.
 There is currently not a facility to load custom fonts for `.setFont`.
-A workaround would be to install the desired fonts in the system font directory.
+A workaround would be to install the desired fonts in the system font directory, or see clj-pdf.test.graphics-2d.

 Evaluate `(clj-pdf.graphics-2d/get-font-maps)` to get a list of available system fonts and their names.

 optional metadata: